philips-labs/terraform-aws-github-runner/modules/webhook-github-app/README.md

 # Module - Update GitHub App Webhook

+> This module is treated as internal module, breaking changes will not trigger a major release bump.

 > This module is using the local executor to run a bash script.

 This module updates the GitHub App webhook with the endpoint and secret and can be changed with the root module.
-See the examples for usages.
+The module is used to update the webhook after applying the examples.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements